The following information will serve as the race briefing for all distances. Check update tab for any new info.

 Available at the main aid station at the start of each loop:

-Water, Power drink, Coke, Mountain Dew, coffee at times, First aid box (including Epipen), Vaseline, sunscreen, bug spray, spare batteries, PB & J, Ham and turkey sandwiches, chips, peanut butter filled pretzels, gummi bears, fig newtons, Reese’s cups, M & Ms, Snickers, Pay Day bars, cookies, bananas, oranges, gels, Power gels and chews, Rice Krispie treats (pre-packaged), potatoes and salt, Succeed! caps, Hammer Endurolytes, Cup-a-Noodle.
+Water, Gatorade, Coke, Mountain Dew, Ginger ale, coffee at times, First aid box (including Epipen), Vaseline, sunscreen, bug spray, spare batteries, PB & J, Ham and turkey sandwiches, chips, peanut butter filled pretzels, gummi bears, fig newtons, Reese’s cups, M & Ms, Snickers, cookies or muffins, bananas, Carb Boom gels, Powerbar chews, potatoes and salt, watermelon, ice, avocado, grapes, Succeed!.
 If you want something in particular, please supply your own.

 Available at the middle aid station (about half way).
 This will be unmanned/self serve on Thursday and Friday: